I got into this work because I wonder a lot about how, why, and whether things are the way they seem to be.

 It all started in 1975...

 My sister and I were riding with our Dad in his Buick, going home from church.
 There must've been a sermon that Sunday that a five-year-old could understand because I was thinking really deep thoughts.
-From the back seat while practicing tying my shoes, I wondered, "What's behind everything?"
-I imagined telescoping out from our car and neighborhood to the edge of the universe, then peeling it all back like a poster from a wall.
-I wanted to know what was back there.
+From the back seat while practicing tying my shoes, I wondered what's behind everything.
+I imagined telescoping out from our car and neighborhood to the edge of the universe, then slowly peeling away the whole starry dark scene, like a poster from a wall.
 I didn't get past the top left corner.
-It was incomprehensible, whatever was behind everything.
-Maybe a monster, I thought.
+It was incomprehensible, whatever was back there.
+Maybe it was the big guy mentioned in the sermon.
+Maybe it was a monster.
+It wasn't clear to me at all.
 Curious but afraid, I went back to tying my shoes.

 The day the lightbulb went on...

-I decided to become a therapist after attending a talk given by His Holiness the Dalai Lama at Rutgers University in New Jersey in 2005.
+I decided to become a therapist after a talk given by His Holiness the Dalai Lama at Rutgers University in 2005.
 Someone in the thousands-large audience asked him how we could conquer aggression in the world.
 He said something like: "Know yourself."
-It sounded so simple.
-I took his advice to mean that winning the war on aggression starts at home, like really at home, within each of us.
-I figured, given success in my own therapy, that with the right training, I could help others learn that their "enemies" were very close, and therefore workable.
-So off I went to graduate school and then advanced mindfulness trainings.
+It sounded irrelevant at first, then brilliant.
+I took it to mean that winning any war on aggression starts at home -- literally at home -- within our own minds, bodies, families, and communities.